TamirBasson/manipulator_project/README.md

 ![image](https://github.com/user-attachments/assets/de154435-3d91-4188-8243-051ad3a866d0)

-This diagram illustrates the workflow of the MoveToPose service in the provided code:
+This diagram illustrates the workflow of the MoveToPose service:

 Request: